DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 An example request body is listed below.

 Successful requests will return a response body including updates to the `schedule_identifier` attribute.

+Note, the API will reject a schedule change if any `submitted`, `eligible`, `payable` or `paid` declarations have a `declaration_date` which does not align with the new schedule’s milestone dates.

+For example, a participant is in the 2022 cohort on an `npq-specialist-autumn` schedule.
+Their provider has submitted a `started` declaration dated 1 October 2022.
+The provider tries to change the schedule to `npq-specialist-spring`.
+The API will reject the change because a spring schedule does not start until January, which is after the declaration date.
+The API returns an error message with instructions to void existing declarations first.

 For more detailed information see the specifications for this [notify that an NPQ participant has changed their training schedule endpoint](/api-reference/reference-v3.html#api-v3-participants-npq-id-change-schedule-put).